THE GREAT CONSPIRACY

 When God spoke through David saying; Gather my saints together unto me; those that have made a covenant with me by sacrifice (Psalm 50:5), He was not referring only to those who offered animal sacrifices to God as a seal of covenant.
 Making sacrifices to God goes beyond offering animals or other material things on the alter; a sacrifice can mean to pay a severe price in efforts to attain holiness.
 For instance, those Jewish kings, priests, prophets, sages, and rabbis, who were called saints in Israel where people who paid a great price to archive a high level of holiness and purity towards YHWH.
 It was God who pronounced them saints, not a religious organization [such as the Catholics].
 The Saint, Abraham paid a great price to separate himself from the rest of the world and maintained the knowledge of one God, which he passed down to his children.
-It is obvious that most Christians think that the covenant God made with the Jewish ancestors have become a thing of the past, but God’s agreement with Abraham is an everlasting covenant, it’s still abiding today:
+It is obvious that most Christians think that the covenant God made with the Hebrew ancestors have become a thing of the past, but God’s agreement with Abraham is an everlasting covenant, it’s still abiding today:

 And I will establish my covenant between me and thee and thy seed after thee in their generations FOR AN EVERLASTING COVENANT, to be a God unto thee, and to thy seed after thee.
 (Genesis 17:7)